OpenTranslationBible/open-bible/en-GB/43.John/md/john-15.md

 ## John 15:3

-You are already clean because of the word I have spoken to you.
+You are made clean by of the word I have spoken to you.

 ## John 15:4